elastisys/compliantkubernetes-apps/release/README.md

 1. To release a major or minor version create a release branch `release-X.Y` from the last minor release tag.

     ```bash
-    git checkout vA.B.0
+    git checkout main
     git checkout -b release-X.Y
     git push -u origin release-X.Y
     ```

-2. Checkout the branch to cut the release from.
+1. Reset changelog

     ```bash
-    git checkout main
-    git pull
-    git checkout -b branch_name
+    git checkout -b reset-changelog-X.Y
+    release/reset-changelog.sh X.Y.0
     ```

+    The release script will:
+    * Append what is in `WIP-CHANGELOG.md` to `CHANGELOG.md`
+    * Clear `WIP-CHANGELOG.md`
+    * Create a git commit with message `Reset changelog for release vX.Y.Z`

+    Make sure that the changes only include changes mentioned above, and then push.

+    ```
+    git diff HEAD~1
+    git push
+    ```

+1. Merge `reset-changelog-X.Y` into `release-X.Y` then, into `main` as soon as possible to minimize risk of conflicts

+    **NOTE**: The release action will fail since we haven't tagged the release commit.
+    We will do that after QA.

-3. Run QA checks on `branch_name` and commit any fixes found during QA.
+1. Run QA checks on `branch_name` and commit any fixes found during QA into `release-X.Y`.

+    **NOTE**: All changes made in QA should be added to `CHANGELOG.md` and **NOT** `WIP-CHANGELOG.md`.

-4. Run the release script.
+1. Run the release script.

     ```bash
-    ./release/release.sh X.Y.Z
+    ./release/release.sh X.Y.0
     ```

     The release script will:
-    * Append what is in `WIP-CHANGELOG.md` to `CHANGELOG.md`
-    * Clear `WIP-CHANGELOG.md`
-    * Create a git commit with message `Release vX.Y.Z`
+    * Amend last commit and prepend message `Release vX.Y.Z`
     * Create a tag named `vX.Y.Z`

-5. Push the tagged commit, create a PR against the release branch and request a review.
+1. Push the tagged commit, create a PR against the release branch and request a review.

     ```bash
     git push --atomic origin branch_name vX.Y.Z
     ```

-6. Merge it to finalize the release.
+1. Merge it to finalize the release.
     A [GitHub actions workflow pipeline](.github/workflows/release.yml) will create a GitHub release from the tag.

     *GitHub currently does not support merging with fast-forward only.